milanpoudelwebdeveloper/travel_mate/README.md

-A Travel Mate Web App
+A Travel Mate Web App written in NextJS.
+The project shows different locations, restaurants and places for the visitors in a list and in a google map.